ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/README.txt

    license-info) in effect on the date of publication of this document.
    Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
-Code Components extracted from this document must include Revised BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Revised BSD License.
+Code Components extracted from this document must include Simplified BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.

 Table of Contents

    1. Introduction  . . . . . . . . . . . . . . . . . . . . . . . .
 2
      1.1.
 Requirements notation . . . . . . . . . . . . . . . . . .
 3
-   2. Deprecating RSASHA1 and RSASHA1-NSEC3-SHA1 algorithms in
-           DNSSEC  . . . . . . . . . . . . . . . . . . . . . . . . .
+   2. Deprecating SHA-1 from DNSSEC Signatures and Delegation RRs . . . . . . . . . . . . . . . . . . . . . . . . . . .
 3
    3. Security Considerations . . . . . . . . . . . . . . . . . . .
 3
    4. Operational Considerations  . . . . . . . . . . . . . . . . .
 3
    5. IANA Considerations . . . . . . . . . . . . . . . . . . . . .
 3
    6. Normative References  . . . . . . . . . . . . . . . . . . . .
-3
+4
    Appendix A.  Acknowledgments  . . . . . . . . . . . . . . . . . .
 5
    Appendix B.  Current algorithm usage levels . . . . . . . . . . .
 5
    Appendix C.  Github Version of this document  . . . . . . . . . .
 5